BerkeleyLab/fiats/doc/joss/paper.md

 The `infer-aerosols` program performs inferences by invoking `double precision` versions of the `infer` generic binding on an object of type `unmapped_network_t` (see \autoref{fig:unmapped_network_t}), a parameterized derived type (PDT) that has a `kind` type parameter.
 To match the expected behavior of the aerosol model, which was trained in PyTorch, the `unmapped_network_t` implementation ensures the use of raw network input and output tensors without the normalizations and remappings that are performed by default for a `neural_network_t` object.
-The `double_precision_file_t` (see \autoref{fig:double_precision_file_t}) type serves to control the interpretation of the JSON network file: JSON does not distinguish between categories of numerical values such as `real`, `double precision`, or even `integer`, so something external to the file must determine the interpretation of the numbers a JSON file stores.
+The `double_precision_file_t` (see \autoref{fig:double_precision_file_t}) type controls the interpretation of the JSON network file: JSON does not distinguish between categories of numerical values such as `real`, `double precision`, or even `integer`, so something external to the file must determine the interpretation of the numbers a JSON file stores.

 ![Trainable network class diagram \label{fig:trainable_network_t}](trainable_network_t){ width=100% }